DraciVik/100DaysOfCode/README.md

 ## Day - 24 - 21.08.2018
 Finished the Technical Documentation Page from FCC.
 Personal Portfolio Webpage left for the Responsive Web Design certificate.
 I hope to finish it by the end of this week

+## Day - 25 - 22.08.2018
+Went trough some CSS tricks videos on Lynda.com and practiced a bit of CSS Grid.